A Diversity of Giving

 Support Undergraduate and Graduate Field Research Experiences: Funds used in support of graduate student fellowships or graduate student led mentoring of undergraduate students in field research learning experiences.

-Root-Marks Fund for Field Teaching: In 2018, EEB will be celebrating its commitment to field teaching; funds used in support of the “Florida field course" and other EEB graduate student programs.
+Root-Marks Fund for Field Teaching: In 2018, EEB celebrated its commitment to field teaching; funds were used in support of the “Florida field course" and other EEB graduate student programs.
 Learn more...